4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Finally, a company’s culture influences its public reputation and dealings.
 In a minute, we’ll share how the culture of really successful companies translates to exceptional service and a great brand image.
 For now, let’s put words to the feelings we want to create at work.

-The words we choose to define our company culture can be selected to match, support, or closely align with core values and missions.
+The words we choose to define company culture can match, support, or closely align with core values.

 For example, innovation might be one of your core values and overall missions.
 You could use a word like “curious” or “creative” to help define the culture.
-People who work in a curious or creative culture naturally feel more empowered to share bold ideas and ask questions, which supports innovation.
+People who work in a curious or creative culture naturally feel more empowered.
+They share bold ideas and ask questions, supporting innovation.

-The following list includes company culture words that describe popular chosen values, work environment, and employee experience.
+The following list includes company culture words that describe popularly chosen values and behaviors.

 Adjectives to describe a company culture